ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 }
 {%- endhighlight -%}

-To see it in action, try to use the playground and put this object in a loop.
-You'll see when the context of class finished, the `deinit` will be called.
+To see it in action, try to use the playground and create this object in a loop.
+You'll see when the context of class finishes, the `deinit` will be called.

 {%- highlight swift -%}
 for index in 1...3 {